Covid-19 Additional Relief Fund (CARF)

 Changes from October 2010 - 31 March 2017 - The Government has temporarily changed the scheme so that businesses who qualify and whose rateable value is less than £6,000 will get 100% relief.
 This will decrease on a sliding scale if your rateable value is between £6,000 to £12,000.
 If the rateable value is between £12,001 and £17,999 the bill will be calculated using a lower multiplier than non-qualifying businesses.

 Businesses must apply in writing and there are time limits on how long you have to apply so please don't delay - apply as soon as you can.
-You can get further information on Small Business Rate Relief and do a trial calculation by visiting the My Business Rates website.

 Please note: If your business qualifies for Mandatory Charity Relief you cannot get SBRR as well.